Shooting Stars (Bag Raiders song): Covers

 The song was first covered by Hidden Cat in 2009.
 The song was later covered by American progressive house producer Elephante in 2014.
 In 2020, Australian producer POOLCLVB and singer MARSHES officially released a cover of the song, although this cover was first uploaded to YouTube in 2015.

 In November 2022, Australian DJ, Flume and American singer, Toro y Moi covered the song for Triple J.

+In September 2023, Australian singer Troye Sivan released his song "Got Me Started", which samples the song's melody.